wandb/docs/docs/tutorials/weave_models_registry.md

 <CTAButtons colabLink='https://colab.research.google.com/drive/1Uqgel6cNcGdP7AmBXe2pR9u6Dejggsh8?usp=sharing'/>

 # Models and Weave - Integration Demo
-This notebook shows how W&B Weave can be used together with W&B Models.
-Specifically, two different teams are considered as part of this example.
+This notebook shows how to use W&B Weave together with W&B Models.
+Specifically, this example considers two different teams.

 * **The Model Team:** the model building team fine-tunes a new Chat Model (Llama 3.2) and saves it to the registry using **W&B Models**.
 * **The App Team:** the app development team retrieves the Chat Model to to create and evaluate a new RAG Chatbot using **W&B Weave**.